zacsketches/datastore_v2/README.md

   The main project launched from the root directory uses the `compute` module to `destroy|apply` a new EC2 instance whenever changes are made to the webhook handler.

 ### setup.sh
 This bash script is run as the EC2 `user_data` when the new VM is created by the `compute` module.
 The primary purpose of this script is to install Go and then build the microservice that serves as the webhook backend.
 The backend is cloned from https://github.com/zacsketches/webhook-handler.
 After `go build -o webhook-service` the new service is run under `systemd` control with restart enabled.
+This script also puts a few convenient aliases into the `ec2-user .bashrc` file to `follow` the `journald` log for the `webhook.service` as well as `cloud-follow` and `cloud-cat` to respectively follow and list the instance initialization at `/var/log/cloud-init-output.log`.

 -----
 ## Persistent